Difference between a perceptual map and a positioning map

 • Perceptual maps show how consumers PERCEIVE the positioning of brands

-• Perceptual maps mainly look at CURRENT, and sometimes past, market positioning
+• Perceptual maps mainly look at CURRENT, as well as historical/past, brand, positioning

-• Positioning maps considers current positioning, but with a focus on FUTURE positioning goals
+• Positioning maps mainly considers current positioning, but with a focus on FUTURE positioning goals

 In most cases, perceptual maps are constructed from a market research survey of consumers, where they are asked a series of image and brand questions.
 In some cases, perceptual maps may be constructed from the collective knowledge of experienced managers who estimate how consumers perceive the positioning of competing brands.